Sunny7703/Sunny7703.github.io/On-Site_Examinations/Week1_01_UVa100-3n+1/README.md

 According to the algorithm, while n != 1, the cycle count will be added once by running one step.
 From the range i to j, I need to output the maximum cycle count.

 - What is the input?
-  i and j
+  A: i and j
 - What is the expected output?
-  Maximum cycle count
+  A: Maximum cycle count
-- What are the main rules or constraints?

-- What is the core task you must solve?

 ## 3. Thinking Logic and Solution Strategy